These easy step-by-step instructions will show you how to make tamales vegan, gluten-free, and without any hassle (even if it's your first time).

 You'll have full control of the fillings too!
-Tamales are delicious served sweet or savoury.
+Vegan tamales are delicious served sweet or savoury.
 They're actually the perfect food for meal prep (they even come in a plastic-free wrapper!).

 Is there anything tamales can't do?!

-These are completely vegan, gluten-free, and so easy to make once you get the hang of things.
+These are completely plant-based, gluten-free, and so easy to make once you get the hang of things.

 So, are you up for learning a new skill?
 Tie up your apron, grab your husks, and let's do this!